GSA-TTS/identity-handbook/_articles/pull-request-review.md

 Since *Request Changes* is essentially blocking, as a Login.gov convention, we try to minimize usages of it to absolutely critical changes needed.

-## Using GitGub Functionality Without Submitting a Pull Request
+## Using GitHub Functionality Without Submitting a Pull Request

 The handbook's GitHub article includes information about other GitHub features, such as: